KHKS

-KHKS (106.1 FM) is a Dallas-Fort Worth Metroplex radio station broadcasting a Top 40 (CHR) format, and calling itself "KISS-FM."
-It is licensed to Denton, Texas, and is owned by iHeartMedia, Inc. It is the home of the nationally syndicated Kidd Kraddick Morning Show.
-The studios are on Dallas Parkway in Farmers Branch (using a Dallas address).
+KHKS (106.1 FM) is a contemporary hit radio station licensed to Denton, Texas.
+Branded "KISS-FM" the station serves the Dallas–Fort Worth metroplex, and is owned by iHeartMedia.
+The station is flagship of the nationally syndicated Kidd Kraddick Morning Show.
+Its studios are on Dallas Parkway in Farmers Branch.

 KHKS has an effective radiated power (ERP) of 100,000 watts, the maximum for most U.S. FM stations.
-The transmitter site is on West Belt Line Road in Cedar Hill.
+Its transmitter site is on West Belt Line Road in Cedar Hill.

 History

 Early years

-KDNT-FM was established in June 1948 at 106.3 on the FM dial and moved to the current 106.1 frequency in 1962.
+KDNT-FM was established in June 1948, at 106.3 on the FM dial and moved to the current 106.1 frequency in 1962.
 The station was a simulcast of KDNT (AM) during its early years.
-KDNT-FM went through a number of different formats during the late 1970s and early 1980s, including a Top 40/oldies hybrid, disco, rock, and country.
+KDNT-FM went through a number of different formats during the late 1970s and early 1980s, including a Top 40/oldies hybrid, disco music, rock music, and country music.
 The station's calls changed to KDDC in 1980, and then to KIXK at the start of 1981.
 KIXK's format remained country (as "Kix 106") until changing to oldies/classic hits in December 1982.

 The first "Kiss" era

-In September 1984, KIXK flipped to CHR/Top 40 as Kiss 106 FM, KTKS.
+In September 1984, KIXK flipped to Top 40/CHR as Kiss 106 FM, KTKS.
 At this time, 106.1 was owned by ABC Radio until being purchased by Capital Cities in 1985.

 106.1 The Oasis

-At Midnight on September 30, 1987, KTKS began stunting with birds chirping and nature sounds.
-At Noon the same day, the station flipped to New age/Smooth jazz as KOAI "106.1 The Oasis".
-Gannett Broadcasting acquired KOAI in 1989.
-In October 1992, Gannett reached a deal with Granum Communications to move the Smooth Jazz format to 107.5 (now KMVK), where they remained until the fall of 2006.
+In late-June 1987, the station's CHR format began slowly leaning towards hot adult contemporary, retaining its Kiss branding under the slogan "The Fresh One".
+At midnight on September 30, 1987, KTKS began stunting with birds chirping and nature sounds.
+At noon the same day, the station flipped to new-age music–smooth jazz as KOAI "106.1 The Oasis".
+Gannett acquired KOAI in 1989.
+In October 1992, Gannett reached a deal with Granum Communications to move the smooth jazz format to 107.5 (now KMVK), where it remained until the fall of 2006.